All right, news roundup information overload hour.

 He had a steady stream of failure and defeat before he ever became a president, right?

-I mean, this guy, and and he had personal demons that he had to deal with along the way as well.
+I mean, this guy, and he had personal demons that he had to deal with along the way as well.

 Here's a guy that dealt with a lot of defeat in his life.

-You know, his family, I remember forced out of their own home.
+You know, his family, I remember, forced out of their own home.

 He had to work to help support them.

-He loses his mother when he's young, he uses his his businesses fail.
+He loses his mother when he's young.

-his sweetheart died, nervous breakdown, sought to become speaker of the state legislature, fails, sought to become an elector, defeated, ran for Congress, lost, ran again, wins, ran for re-election, lost.
+His sweetheart died, nervous breakdown, sought to become speaker of the state legislature, fails, sought to become an elector, defeated, ran for Congress, lost, ran again, wins, ran for re-election, lost.

 I mean, this is all real.